Welcome to FS - Fall semester 2022

 Bookshop

 The school has a small bookshop which is at the library.
-It sells textbooks for some vocational courses, mathematics, sports and health subjects.
+It only sells booklets and exercise books from teachers.
 Books that are sold in the bookshop are marked Bóksala FS in Inna and on the booklist on the school's website.
+Other textbooks are sold in regular bookstores.

+Counsellors look after the welfare of students and are bound by a duty of confidentiality.
 Student and career counsellors provide students with assistance related to their studies, academic and career choice and personal welfare.
-They look after the welfare of students and are bound by a duty of confidentiality.
 Appointments can be made at the school office and on the school's website.
+The school social worker helps students who have social, academic and/or emotional problems and helps them identify their strengths and harness them.
+An appointment can be made with the school social worker at rannveig.ragnarsdottir@fss.is.

-The school caretakers are in charge of the school building, grounds, equipment, safety and security.
-Students have to contact them to get access to classrooms, equipment etc. Caretakers also look after school lockers.
+The school caretaker is in charge of the school building, grounds, equipment, safety and security.
+Students have to contact him to get access to classrooms, equipment etc. The caretaker also looks after school lockers.

 IT Manager